 Many employers – especially the fortune 500 – do business only with NCQA-Accredited plans.
 They and other purchasers want to maximize the value of their health care spending.
 The National Business Group on Health’s widely used eValue8 tool captures NCQA Accreditation status and HEDIS/CAHPs scores as an important indicator of a plan’s ability to improve health, and health care.

 Meets Consumer Demands.
 Consumers comparison-shop and want to know an insurer’s quality when they select a plan.
-This trend still grows as the number of consumers shopping for coverage in the Marketplace increases.
-Research in 2012 by NCQA and Consumer Reports shows consumers value accreditation, especially when they know the depth and breadth of NCQA Accreditation.
+This trend still grows as consumers become more responsible for managing their health care.
+Research by NCQA and Consumer Reports shows consumers value accreditation, especially when they know the depth and breadth of NCQA Accreditation.

 Health Plan (HP) Accreditation for Plans Participating In Health Insurance Exchange Marketplace

-There are three accreditation evaluation options (interim, first, renewal) that create a “glide path”—flexible opportunities for reaching accreditation, regardless of a plan’s longevity or experience with quality reporting.
+HPA 2013 streamlines the accreditation process by reducing administrative burdens for new and currently accredited health plans.
+Revised standards and point allocations create three accreditation evaluation options and comprise a “glide path”—flexible opportunities for reaching accreditation, regardless of a plan’s longevity or experience with quality reporting.

 Marketplace Accreditation Updates

 NCQA understands the importance of aligning the Centers of Medicare and Medicaid (CMS) Marketplace requirements and NCQA Accreditation requirements.
-With regard to requirements for reporting both enrollee survey results and HEDIS measure results, scoring will be announced by the end of 2015.
-(Revised 8-6-2015)
+With regard both to requirements for reporting enrollee survey results and HEDIS measure results, NCQA plans to accept results that follow CMS reporting requirements.